yuhasem/jettcrowson.github.io/README.md

 - Removed the auto unlocking of commands

 #####How you can help
-You can help by reading through the code and adding things from the Todos, but if you are unsure how to do this, I'll give a basic rundown:
+You can help by reading through the code and adding things from the Todos, formatting code, or adding comments!
+But if you are unsure how to do this, I'll give a basic rundown:

 The game is structured under an object called `CMD`.
 This means, to access any function, you must use `CMD.[function to use]`.
 This meanas this is also where you add your functions.
 The actual in-game functions are located under `CMD.commands.[function to use]`.
 Examples of these functions would be `CMD.commands.help`,  `CMD.commands.mineData`, etc. The exact commands a user types into the console in the game.